pagkly/Zed/Investopedia3/How Supply Chains Work.md

 -   The functions in a supply chain include product development, marketing, operations, distribution, finance, and customer service.
 -   Supply chain management results in lower costs and a faster production cycle.

 The elements of a supply chain include all the functions that start with receiving an order to meeting the customer's request.
-These functions include product development, marketing, operations, [distribution networks](https://www.investopedia.com/terms/d/distribution-network.asp), finance, and customer service.
+These functions include product development, marketing, operations, [[distribution networks]](https://www.investopedia.com/terms/d/distribution-network.asp), finance, and customer service.

 Supply chain management is a very important part of the business process.
 There are many different links in this chain that require skill and expertise.
 When supply chain management is effective, it can lower a company's overall costs and boost profitability.
 If one link breaks down, it can affect the rest of the chain and can be costly.